chidimo/hack-nairaland/README.md

 1. Open `cmd.exe` and `cd` (i.e. navigate) into the downloaded `hack-nairaland` folder
 1. Issue the command `pipenv install`.
 Wait for the environment to be recreated.
 1. Issue the command `pipenv shell` to activate the environment.
-1. The next step is to create the `ipython` kernel used by this project.
+1. The next step is to create the `ipython`/`jupyter` notebook kernel used by this project.
 My own is shown in the image below for reference.

-### Creating the `hack-nairaland` kernel

-To create the custom `ipython` kernel, issue the following commands (This step is required)
+1. To create the custom `ipython`/`jupyter` notebook kernel, issue the following commands (This step is required)

-1. `python -m ipykernel install --user --name other-env --display-name "Hack nairaland"`
+    `python -m ipykernel install --user --name other-env --display-name "Hack nairaland"`

-1. `python -m ipykernel install --user --display-name "Hack nairaland or whatever name you like"`
+    `python -m ipykernel install --user --display-name "Hack nairaland or whatever name you like"`

-See this [gist](https://gist.github.com/chidimo/fa24e4172649e99eb1912c921117c7f6) for more details.
+1. See this [gist](https://gist.github.com/chidimo/fa24e4172649e99eb1912c921117c7f6) for more details about creating a custom `ipython`/`jupyter` notebook kernel.

 ![Hack-nairaland kernel in jupyter notebook](img/hack-nairaland-kernel.png)

 ## Nairaland sections

-Each of the classes `PostCollector`, ``, and `` have a `.sections` property that is inherited from the base `Nairaland` class.
+Each of the classes `PostCollector`, `UserCommentHistory`, and `TopicCollector` have a `.sections` property that is inherited from the base `Nairaland` class.
 This property returns a python `dictionary` of `{section : section url}`.
-The complete output is shown below.
+The complete output as of the time of writing is shown below.

 ![nairaland sections](img/nairaland_sections.png)